Yasuhikotakia modesta

 Yasuhikotakia modesta (blue botia) is a tropical freshwater fish of the family Botiidae.
 It is native to large rivers in Thailand, Laos, Cambodia, and Vietnam.
 The blue botia is a widely available fish in the aquarium trade and can be purchased globally.

 Other common names for this fish are red-finned loach, redtail botia, and colored botia.

 Distribution and habitat

-Blue botias are widespread in eastern and central Indochina, notably in the Mekong River basin (including Tonlé Sap), but also in the Chao Phraya, Bang Pakong and Mae Klong river basins of Thailand.
+Blue botias are widespread in eastern and central Indochina, notably in the Mekong River basin (including Tonlé Sap); the species is also found in the Chao Phraya, Bang Pakong and Mae Klong river basins of Thailand.
 The water usually has a muddy substrate, a neutral pH of 7.0, and the temperature averages 26 to 30 C.

 Description

 The blue botia has a long, compact body and arched back similar to many other members of the family Botiidae including clown and yoyo loaches.
 Wild specimens have been found up to 25 cm but those in captivity rarely grow larger than 18 cm.

 The body is bluish-gray and the fins are red, orange, and in rare instances yellow.
 Immature specimens sometimes have a greenish tint to their bodies.
 Good health is indicated by bright coloration.